Claiming for unfair dismissal from your job

 If you believe you are a victim of unfair dismissal then you’ll need to take legal advice quickly, before it’s too late.
 There is usually a deadline of just under three months for raising this type of claim.
-Please use our Free First Advice service today so we can let you know whether you are likely to have a good claim.
+Please use our Free Initial Assessment service today so we can let you know whether you are likely to have a good claim.
 With us, it costs nothing to find out if we can help you.

 To have a claim:

 - You must have worked continuously for your employer for:

 - 2 years if your employment started after 5th April 2012.

 - 1 year if your employment started before 5th April 2012.